 4. Be Grateful

 Gratefulness leads to joy and joy leads to a shift in the atmosphere.
 Take time as a family to be grateful for each other and to speak aloud what you're grateful for.
 Choose to see the positive things about your loved ones, not the negative.
+Start a gratitude journal or a Thanksgiving Jar. (every day, write down something you're thankful for and put it in a jar or write it in your journal).

 5. Learn the Art of Apology